Estimated reading time: 5 minutes

 “It’s easy to have fun”

 Seoul is a perfect mixture of traditions and the modern world.
-One example is the Grant East Gate along Seoul city wall, the oldest standing figure in Seoul.
+One example is the Great East Gate along Seoul city wall, the oldest standing figure in Seoul.
 Next to it is a massive shopping district and an area full of good street food.
 The shopping district is open until 5 am every day and people go shopping.
 After classes, Maddy goes out, explores and enjoys the great food and drinking culture of South Korea.
 She likes playing games with friends and singing in private karaoke rooms.
 “It’s so easy to have fun.
 There’s always something going on.
 Seoul is always open.”
 A good example is a student district Hongdae where you can have fun 24/7 and be a karaoke star.

 You might also be interested in: How Is The Situation In Seoul, South Korea?